FraunhoferChalmersCentre/sakkara/README.md

 See notebooks in [the notebook examples repository](https://github.com/FraunhoferChalmersCentre/sakkara-examples).

+## Docs

+To be published...

 ## License

-The project is licensed under the BSD license.
+The project is licensed under the MIT license.